shreyamahalle/spring-boot-booking-management-project/README.md

 Welcome to the Spring Booking Management Project, a simple yet powerful Java application that simulates a booking management system.
 This project is built using the
 Spring Framework (XML-based configuration only) and applies solid Object-Oriented Programming (OOP) principles.

+> **Use case**: A food ordering platform where customers can register, explore nearby restaurants, place orders, and get deliveries from available agents based on location and serviceability.

 ## Introduction